 Ulrich Bartholmoes, called “uba”, in his first life was an executive for digital projects a several IT enterprises in Germany.
 Now he runs his own business to provide companies all over europe with digital transformation services.
 From his ultracycling experiences he facilitates lectures and executive workshops about the impact of endurance on leadership.

-Ulrich, 35 years old, lives in Munich.
+Ulrich, 35 years old, lives in Girona (Spain) and Munich (Germany).
 He started racing Grand-Fondo-like events in 2014 and discovered that the longer the races are, the more altitude they have and the harder they are, the more he liked them.
 In 2018 he came 4th on the Tour du Mont Blanc in France.
 Researching even longer races, he discovered bike packing and the world of unsupported ultra races.

-He bought bikepacking equipment and in June 2019 he entered his first race, The Transpyrenees.
-Since he had some time in Spain left over, he decided to also ride the Transiberica.
-Ulrich thought after two back to back races he would be too tired to ride anything else in 2019, but then he heard about the Two Volcano Sprint and decided to join up.
+He bought bikepacking equipment and in June 2019 he entered his first ultra cycling race.
 He has a burning passion for ultracycling – an athlete who loves extreme challenges.
 Ulrich is the overall winner of several ultracycling races e.g. the Transpyrenees, the Transiberica and the TwoVolcanoSprint in 2019 as well as the ThreePeaksBikeRace and the TwoVolcanoSprint in 2020.
 In 2021 he raced and won the B-Hard Ultrarace in Bosnia, won and set a new record on the Transpyrenees race and the Transiberica as well as raced Badlands and the TwoVolcanoSprint.
+In early 2021 he already became the first finisher of Gran Guanche Road.
 His adventures you can follow on Social Media channels:

 The Transcontinental Race TCR No.8